MSU Billings Catalog

 Partial Tuition Waivers

-The purpose of tuition waivers is to recruit and retain good graduate degree students, reward academic achievement, and recognize service and benefit to the campus community.
+The purpose of tuition waivers is to recruit and retain exemplary graduate students, reward academic achievement, and recognize service and benefit to the campus community.
 Students must be enrolled for at least nine credits in a degree program to be considered for a tuition waiver.
 Tuition waivers are considered to be part of a student’s financial aid package and, therefore, may reduce loan eligibility.
 Tuition waivers apply to the tuition and registration fee only and do not reduce other mandatory fees.

 Graduate Assistantships

 Graduate assistantships are offered in each college with graduate programs and in other divisions on campus.
 Graduate assistantships are varied and may include teaching, research, scholarly activity, professional service, or assistance with some campus program.
 Teaching assistants work with faculty in planning, delivering, and evaluating instruction.
 Graduate Assistantships should enhance the student’s professional development, and supervisors have a responsibility to provide graduate assistants with training and support to enable the student to learn advanced skills.
 Please visit our website for a complete listing of job descriptions, graduate assistantships are also available as work-study positions (www.msubillings.edu/grad).
 Every attempt is made to award assistantships on the basis of alignment of the student’s abilities and job description attributes.
 Teaching assistantships typically do not exceed 15 hours per week, research assistantships typically do not exceed 10 hours per week.
 Other types of graduate assistantships are variable, but do not exceed 19 hours per week.
-A student must take at least six (6) credits to be eligible for an assistantship and must be accepted into a graduate degree program.
+A student must take at least six credits to be eligible for an assistantship and must be accepted into a graduate degree program.
 A student may hold only one campus employment position per semester.

 Veterans’ Benefits